DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   session and the private data of session.
 An opaque pointer can be exposed directly to application which can be attached to the ``rte_crypto_op``.

+* cryptodev: The function ``rte_cryptodev_cb_fn`` will be updated to have another parameter ``qp_id`` to return the queue pair ID which got error interrupt to the application, so that application can reset that particular queue pair.

 * security: Hide structure ``rte_security_session`` and expose an opaque pointer for the private data to the application which can be attached to the packet while enqueuing.